 During 2024, it came to light that the Council had not fully updated all assumptions used to calculate the recharge of costs from the General fund to the HRA.
 Given the ring fenced statutory nature of the HRA, an investigation was undertaken to determine the extent, and value, of any amounts that have been incorrectly charged historically to the HRA from the General Fund.
 The amounts charged in year, in these financial statements is correct.
-The investigation reviewed all recharges back to the 2017/18 financial year and has identified in total that £11.7m of costs in the period from March 2017 to March 2020 were incorrectly charged to the HRA.
-An adjustment for this amount has been recorded in these Financial Statements for the period to March 2023.
+The investigation reviewed all re-charges back to the 2017/18 financial year and has identified in total that £11.7m of costs in the period from March 2017 to March 2020 were incorrectly charged to the HRA.
+An adjustment for this amount was recorded in the Financial Statements for the period to March 2023, and so all amounts disclosed in these financial statements are materially correct.